yassine20011/EzSetup/README.md

 A command-line tool to quickly set up development environments and project templates.

+# What is ezSetup?

+ezSetup is a lightweight yet robust tool that:

+- Creates the structure for various languages.
+- Installs required dependencies automatically.
+- Initializes Git using the appropriate .gitignore.
+- Sets up environment variables effortlessly.
+- set up a project using a costum template using YAML.

+# Why Go and Cobra?

+I built this project with the goal of learning Golang while solving a real problem for beginners or even just to speed up the process for some people.

+# Why did I create this?

+As a student, I noticed that many beginners struggle when setting up their projects.
+Some get stuck on dependencies, while others aren’t sure how to structure their code. ezSetup helps them dive straight into coding without the setup hassle!

 ## Features

 - 🌟 Interactive CLI with user-friendly prompts